pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

 ### Dealing with containers
 With the run command you should have started three containers now.
 And you can go ahead with setting up eclipse.
+If you will stop/start/restart

 next time you can start the server with